-I switched to natural deodorant a little over two years ago.
+I switched to Lume deodorant a little over two years ago.
 You can read a little more about the journey of itchy underarms that led me to that choice.

 After I made the switch, I didn't go back to traditional antiperspirants.